 - An interactive FinTech Map of Luxembourg – www.fintechmap.lu – was developed providing a non-exhaustive overview of the vibrant and growing FinTech Ecosystem of Luxembourg including the list of FinTech firms and software vendors, funding sources, incubators, facilitators, educators, mass media, policy makers and other stakeholders.

 - A database of legislative acts and opinion papers on Digital Banking and FinTech as well as a database of foreign and domestic innovative solution providers are available for DBFI members.

 To influence, explain and cooperate with the regulators in Luxembourg and at the European Union level on the subjects that matter to the member community

-- Task Force “Cloud Computing” was set up to provide ABBL’s comments and suggestions on CSSF circular 17/654 “IT outsourcing relying on a cloud computing infrastructure”.
+- Task Force “Cloud Computing” was set up to cooperate with the CSSF on this important subject in the context of CSSF circular 17/654 “IT outsourcing relying on a cloud computing infrastructure”.

 To be an impactful actor in the Digital Banking and FinTech ecosystem of Luxembourg

 - The ABBL, Fondation ABBL pour l’Éducation Financière and the University of Luxembourg signed an agreement and launched a 4-year research project on Distributed Ledger Prototype and Data Analytics for KYC Processes.
 ABBL members volunteered to pilot the proof of concept including Banque et Caisse d’Epargne de l’Etat and BNY Mellon Luxembourg.
 The software is under ongoing development, guided by regular meetings with the ABBL pilot members.
 The first phase of prototype development has been completed and the second stage is under way.